Directors’ Duties in Australia

 - personal liability for debts, financial losses, or outstanding tax obligations

-- criminal conviction for offences which carry a maximum penalty of $200,000, 5 years in prison, or both
+- criminal conviction for offences which carry a maximum penalty of $200,000, five years imprisonment, or both

 - a civil penalty whereby you must pay the Commonwealth up to $200,000